Black Sesame vs White Sesame Seeds: Which is good for health?

 Flavor Profile: Mild and nutty, with a subtle sweetness.

-Culinary Applications: White sesame seeds find their way into a variety of dishes, from garnishing salads and bread to enhancing the flavors of desserts like halva.
+Culinary Applications: White sesame seeds are used in various dishes, from garnishing salads and bread to enhancing the flavours of desserts like halva.

 Patients’ Asked Questions